ctrl-z-9000-times/HTM_experiments/README.md

 is the one of the more time consuming steps.
 To facilitate this step, this class keeps an extra index table containing which outputs are connected to by each input.
-Using this optimization, synapses are only visited if their presynaptic input is active and it the synapse is in a connected state.
+Using this optimization, synapses are only visited if their presynaptic input is active and if the synapse is in a connected state.